 It can be a confusing subject to tackle, and the requirements vary slightly depending on what part of the UK you are in.
 Firstly then, what is RIDDOR!?

 The RIDDOR Regulations in Great Britain (England, Scotland and Wales) require employers, the self-employed and those in control of premises to report specified workplace incidents.

-For must-know information for the RIDDOR Regulations, such as, who should report, how to report and when to report – keep reading…
+Now you know what RIDDOR stands for, for more must-know information for the RIDDOR Regulations, such as, who should report, how to report and when to report – keep reading…

 RIDDOR Reporting | Free Accident/Incident Report Template